-Whether you are looking for a book about nutrition, an attractive wig, advice on navigating the Internet or lectures on the latest information about cancer, chances are, we have the resources you need.
+Whether you are looking for a book about nutrition, an attractive wig, advice on navigating the Internet or workshops and information sessions to help you live with cancer, chances are, we have the resources you need.

 Helping you look and feel your best

 Hope & Cope’s resource room is stocked with a variety of fashionable wigs and other head coverings, mastectomy bras and prostheses.
 Volunteers with our Office Team can help you choose a style that suits you best.
 The Look Good, Feel Better Program is another resource that we offer in conjunction with a group of volunteer cosmeticians.
 Held monthly, these workshops teach women simple cosmetic techniques to camouflage hair loss and manage the appearance-related side effects of treatment.
-Thanks to the generosity of the Canadian Cosmetic, Toiletry and Fragrance Association, participants leave these workshops with a kit of free cosmetics and with renewed self-esteem.
+Participants leave these workshops with a kit of free cosmetics and with renewed self-esteem.

 Reliable information at your fingertips

 Education has always been an essential pillar of Hope & Cope.
-This was important 34 years ago, when cancer-related information geared to the general public was hard to find, and it is even more important in our digital age, where there is a glut of information yet not all of it is reliable or credible.
+This was important almost 40 years ago, when cancer-related information geared to the general public was hard to find, and it is even more important in our digital age, where there is a glut of information yet not all of it is reliable or credible.
 Throughout the year, we offer interesting and informative free public lectures given by experts in their respective fields.
 Topics include basic medical information for cancer patients, basic nutrition for cancer patients, ask the pharmacist and know your rights.
 Additional lectures and seminars cover the latest information about specific cancers, with updates about prevention, research and treatment options.
 Our Annual Cancer Survivorship Day, held each June, is a celebration that features inspirational guest speakers followed by a dessert reception.
-For the third year in a row, this event has been sponsored by Pharmaprix – Quartier Cavendish.
-Take Charge of your Life after Cancer is a one-day workshop designed for patients who have finished their treatments but are having difficulty moving forward.
+Focus on the Future is a six-week workshop (sessions held weekly) designed to help patients move forward with confidence after treatment.
 Dealing with the fear of recurrence and living a healthy lifestyle are just some of the topics addressed in this informative workshop.

 Hope & Cope has a collection of over 2000 books, DVDs and pamphlets in its main office, located on the 7th floor of the Jewish General Hospital’s Segal Cancer Centre, Pavilion E-730.1.
 Items can be borrowed for up to one month at a time.
 For more information please call 514 340-8255.
 The Hope & Cope collections are placed on the shelves alphabetically, and separated by their division.
 The division is marked in bold following the book title.
 To search our catalogue please visit the JGH Health Sciences Library Patient and Family Resource Centre.